kushnertodd/mtg-berkeley-db/src/INSTALL.md

-# IMDB Berkeley DB build tools and libraries installation <a id="build-tools-and-libraries-installation"/>
+# Mtg Berkeley DB build tools and libraries installation <a id="build-tools-and-libraries-installation"/>
-IMDB Berkeley DB may be built for Linux or Windows.
+Mtg Berkeley DB may be built for Linux or Windows.
 Instructions to build for these platforms follow.

 # Table of Contents